xcat2/xcat-core/docs/source/advanced/networks/infiniband/index.rst

-Infiniband (Mellanox)
+InfiniBand (Mellanox)
 =====================

-xCAT offers a certain degree support for Mellanox infiniband product, it help you to configurate Mellanox infiniband products easily.
-For more information about Mellanox infiniband, please refer to `Mellanox official site <http://www.mellanox.com/>`_.
+xCAT offers a certain degree support for Mellanox InfiniBand product, it help you to configurate Mellanox InfiniBand products easily.
+For more information about Mellanox InfiniBand, please refer to `Mellanox official site <http://www.mellanox.com/>`_.

 .. toctree::
    :maxdepth: 2